 The author demonstrates another core attribute for medical students when talking about how their work on the front door of the hospital improved their confidence in communication, and they once more link this back to medicine.
 This last section could benefit from further explanation regarding the nature of their work on the hospital door and exactly how they developed these skills.

 The following example illustrates how not to approach your personal statement.
-Now that you’ve read through the comments on the previous example passages and complete example statement, try going through this statement yourself to identify the main recurring weaknesses and points for improvement.
+Now that you’ve read through the analysis of previous example passages and a complete example statement, try going through this statement yourself to identify the main recurring weaknesses and points for improvement.
 We’ve pointed out a few of the main ones at the end.
 You can even redraft it as a practice exercise.

 'The combination of science with empathy and compassion is what attracts me most to a career in medicine.
 However, I wanted to ensure that the career was right for me so I attended a Medic Insight course in my local hospital.
 I enjoyed the course and it gave me new insight - the lectures and accounts from medical students and doctors helped me realise that medicine was the career for me.
 I was also introduced to the concept of the diagnostic puzzle which now particularly interests me.
 This is the challenge doctors face when trying to make a diagnosis, as they have to avoid differential diagnoses and use their skills and past experiences to come to a decision and produce the right prognosis.